Toodyay Barracks

 At times, the Toodyay Barracks were variously referred to as the Military Barracks or the Police Station because both a soldier and mounted native policeman were stationed there.
 The Barracks also served as a temporary lock-up.
 However, the lock-up proved inadequate, as Aboriginal prisoners were able to escape with ease.
 John Nicol Drummond, Inspector of Native Police, visited the area regularly.

 During the 1840s, Edward Conlin erected a large hut type store on land between the Barracks and the ford.
 However, its presence is not officially recorded.
 In 1851, Charles Pye set up a store on what became lot L2, on the other side of the Barracks.
 The Barracks were first used as a post office in 1846 when operated by Mrs Pusey, the policeman's wife.
 Constable Pusey was a native police officer stationed at Toodyay under the supervision of Drummond.
 William Herbert took over the post office duties in 1848, followed by Michael Clarkson in 1849.

-After the coming of the convicts to Toodyay, the Barracks were occupied by only a civil police constable and a mounted native policeman.
+After the convicts had come to Toodyay, the Barracks were occupied by only a civil police constable and a mounted native policeman.
 Thereafter, the Barracks were referred to as the Police Station.

 The Police Station at West Toodyay closed in 1859.
 On 30 March 1859, the Police Station was offered for sale or let, possession available on 21 June.
 The police were being transferred to a number of unused buildings within the Toodyay Convict Hiring Depot, situated approximately 3 mi upstream.
 The sale of the original Police Station did not eventuate and the building saw no further use.
 Lot L1 remained as Crown land.